Criminology Graduate Programs near Boston MA

 Criminology is a branch of sociology that studies contributing factors of crime.
 More specifically, it looks into the circumstances that cause crime or how crime could affect a certain area.
 For example, studies in criminology could examine some of the following criminal factors.

 This are only a sample of a few general factors criminology might look into.
 By studying these topics as part of graduate programs in criminology, you may develop your understanding of the different contributing causes that go into criminal activities.
 Additionally, classes may teach methods to combat or eliminate issues in these fields.

 Masters in criminology programs develop students’ understanding of research methods and criminological theories.
-Specifically, students may study how the criminal justice system functions as well as the challenges it may face.
-Then, students may have the chance to conduct their own criminology research to combat those same obstacles.
-For example, you could have the chance to study advanced topics like some of the following.
+Specifically, students may study criminal behavior and how the criminal justice system functions, as well as the challenges it may face.
+Then, criminology masters students may have the chance to conduct their own research into ways to combat those same obstacles.

 Graduate certificates in criminology are designed to help professionals who are already working in the field.
 These programs could teach new methods to detect patterns in crime data to better serve a community.
 Since this program typically builds on existing criminology knowledge, curriculum is often more succinct.